thericcardomantelli/p5js-PDF-Sketches-Index-Crerator/README.md

-# p5.js Sketch Index PDF Generator
+# p5.js Sketch Index PDF Generator Nodejs & Python

 This repository contains a set of tools to generate a PDF index of your p5.js sketches.
 These tools capture screenshots of your sketches, create an HTML page with these screenshots, and convert it into a PDF for easy reference.
 Additionally, there's a Python script for updating and converting sketch URLs to the p5.js editor's "full" view URLs.